 How does HMRC select R&D claims for an enquiry

-Most claims, perhaps over 90%, pass the first level of scrutiny.
-At this stage, HMRC are looking for claims which match a certain pattern of risk factors.
+Most claims, pass the first level of scrutiny, where HMRC are looking for a certain pattern of risk factors.

 For example, they might be focused on claims of a certain size and in a specific sector.
 If your claims match the pattern they’re looking for, they’ve got a higher chance of being selected for enquiry.